oasisprotocol/docs/docs/node/mainnet/eden-upgrade.md

 :::

-This document provides an overview of the changes for the E* Mainnet upgrade.
+This document provides an overview of the changes for the Eden Mainnet upgrade.

 :::caution

-The E* upgrade on Mainnet is scheduled at epoch TBD which will happen around TBD.
+The Eden upgrade on Mainnet is scheduled at epoch TBD which will happen around TBD.

 :::

 ## Major Features

-All features for the E* upgrade are implemented as part of **Oasis Core 23.0.x** release series which is a consensus protocol-breaking release.
+All features for the Eden upgrade are implemented as part of **Oasis Core 23.0.3** release series which is a consensus protocol-breaking release.

 Summary of the major features is as follows: